Jordan Wayne Long

-Jordan Wayne Long is an American filmmaker, performance artist, and co-creator of the production company HCT.Media.
+Jordan Wayne Long (born 1982) is an American filmmaker, performance artist, and co-creator of the production company HCT.Media.

 Film

 In 2018, Long produced and co-directed a feature film titled Squirrel with Matt Glass.
 That same year, Long also second-unit directed Karen Gillan's feature directorial debut The Party's Just Beginning, which debuted at the Glasgow Film Festival and was eventually released by The Orchard in Late 2018.

 In 2020, Long along with his business partner Matt Glass, wife Tara Perry, David Arquette, and Christina Arquette produced Brea Grant's second feature film 12 Hour Shift which was set to debut at the Tribeca Film Festival before it was cancelled due to the COVID pandemic.
 The film was picked up by Magnolia Pictures to be released under their Magnet Releasing arm on October 2, 2020.

 Long and Matt Glass began production on their second film as directors Ghosts of the Ozarks, which Long also wrote with Perry.
 The film features Tim Blake Nelson, Angela Bettis, David Arquette, Thomas Hobson and Tara Perry.

 The film was able to complete production even as many other productions were shut down during COVID-19.